Why my husband ditched the cleansers for a cleanse

 I’ve been trying to get my husband to do my cleanse for, well, forever.
 I kept reminding him how he wasn’t as invincible as he was when we first met, but strangely that didn’t whip into action.
 Go figure.

-Anyhow, my persistence seems to have paid off, because he’s agreed to the 3-week cleanse you’ll find in the Break Through!
-Program to address a few health niggles.
+Anyhow, my persistence seems to have paid off, because he’s agreed to do my Break Through!
+Signature Cleanse to address a few health niggles.

-Knowing how many husbands went along for the Break Through! ride with their wives (and received tremendous benefit from it) probably helped!
+Knowing how many husbands have gone along for the Break Through! ride with their wives (and received tremendous benefit from it) probably helped!
 And I’ll be shepherding the poor darling through it, you know, just in case he starts coming apart at the seams given his appetite.

 So join my husband (Adrian) as he journals his experience of the cleanse.
 Here we go……

 In an effort to get on top of a few health problems, I decided – well, was ordered (also known as gently and lovingly suggested) to take on one my wife’s Break Through Program.
 Given I’m more partial to a ‘cleanser’ than a cleanse, as well as a self-confessed chocolate degenerate, this was always going to be an interesting endeavour.